-Tucker City Council passes on redevelopment of Sears Outlet, for nowMore than 200 residents attended Monday evening’s Tucker City Council meeting.
-Photo by Benjamin Kweskin
+Tucker City Council passes on redevelopment of Sears Outlet, for nowMore than 200 residents attended a 2017 Tucker City Council meeting.
+File photo by Benjamin Kweskin

 This story has been updated.